sighingnow/jekyll-gitbook/_pages/Analyzer.md

 9. Remove the `Contact Volume dashboard` table format from the bottom of the dashboard.

 10. Next, we will add another report to this dashboard.
 Find the report created in Lab 3.2 called `3.2_AAR_RT_AgentState` under your Team folder and drag that into the dashboard on top of the chart.
 Adjust the height and width of the report.
-TODO

 11. Update the Dashboard name as `4.1_Contact_Volume_AgentState` below `Save` option.

-12. Save this Dashboard as 4.1_Contact_Volume_AgentState Dashboard and execute it.
+12. Save this Dashboard as `4.1_Contact_Volume_AgentState` and execute it.

 ## 2. Creating Custom Dashboards

 We will create a new Dashboard using the below visualizations which we have created in previous labs together with some stock visualizations.

-**Objective**: Create a dashboard to provide insights on: TODO
+**Objective**: Create a dashboard to provide insights on:

 - How are contacts trending historically around Total vs Abandoned calls?
   - Via 3.3_CSR_ContactVolume